asantaga/wiserHomeAssistantPlatform/info.md

     - Selector to set mode (Auto, Manual) for Smart Plug
     - Many attributes available

-- **Lights**
-    - Light entity for on/off or dim control

-- **Shutters**
-    - Cover entity for open/close/stop and open to percentage

 - **Moments**
     - Buttons to activate Moments configured in the Wiser App

 - **Services**
     - Supports standard services for entity types
-      - i.e. climate.set_temperature, climate.set_preset, climate.set_hvac_mode, button.press, select.option, switch.turn_on etc
+      - i.e. climate.set_temperature, climate.set_preset, climate.set_hvac_mode, button.press, select.option, switch.turn_on, light.turn_on, cover.set_position etc
-    - Following custom services are available for use with automation
+    - The following custom services are available for use with automation
     - Service `boost_heating` : Provides ability to boost the heating in a particular room
     - Service `boost_hotwater` : Provides ability to boost the heating in a particular room
-    - Service `get_schedule/set_schedule/copy_schedule`: Provides ability to get/set/copy schedules for rooms, hot water, lights and shutters
+    - Service `get_schedule/set_schedule/copy_schedule/assign_schedule`: Provides ability to get/set/copy/assign schedules for rooms, hotwater, lights and shutters
-    - Service `set_device_mode`: Provides ability to set the mode of smartplugs, hot water, lights and shutters.
+    - Service `set_device_mode`: Provides ability to set the mode of a specific smartplug, hot water, light or shutter.
 It can be set to either `manual` or `auto` , the latter means it follows any schedule set.
     - Service `remove_orphaned_entries`: Provides ability to remove HA devices for rooms/devices that have been removed from your hub.
 Must have no entities.
-    - Service `output_hub_json`: Provides ability to write the json data (anonymised) to files for debug purposes.
+    - Service `output_hub_json`: Provides ability to output hub json to 3 anonymised files to enable easier debugging

 ## Sample Images